-Public information dissemination projects may be "stand alone" EORE projects that are implemented independently, and often in advance of other mine action activities.
+Public information dissemination as part of EORE refers primarily to public information implemented independently, and often in advance of other mine action activities.
 In an emergency post-conflict situation, due to time constraints and lack of accurate data, public information dissemination is often the most practical means of delivering safety information.